National Environmental Policy Act: Council on Environmental Quality

-Consequences for Violating the National Environmental Policy Act
+Consequences for violating the National Environmental Policy Act

 Agencies that violate NEPA may suffer harms to their reputations that can jeopardize future funding opportunities.
 Because the CEQ does not have enforcement authority for their guidelines, alleged violations must generally go through the judicial system.
 These lawsuits can further harm the agencies by demanding money and resources from the federal government, and delay projects for years.
 Several large projects have been shut down or cancelled as a result of such delays, like the planned Keystone XL Pipeline.
 The expansion was abandoned by TC Energy in 2021 after delays including the rejection of its review under NEPA, in the case Indigenous Environmental Network v.
 U.S. Department of State.
 The most common consequence imposed by courts for violations of NEPA is a mandated repeat of whichever environmental review or report was found to have been insufficient.

-In the period from 2017 to 2021 lawsuits alleging violations of NEPA proliferated, mainly directed at reviews of departmental rules and permits issued by appointees of President Donald Trump.
-Some notable cases include Dine Citizens Against Ruining Our Environment v.
-David Bernhardt and Wildearth Guardians v.
-Ryan Zinke, in which courts revoked oil and gas permits in several Western states; State of California v.
-U.S. Department of the Interior, which led to the reinstatement of a moratorium on DOI coal leases; and Citizens for a Health Community v.
-U.S. Bureau of Land Management, which halted the Master Development Plan in Colorado.

 National Environmental Policy Act and environmental justice

-The National Environmental Policy Act promotes environmental justice by requiring federal agencies to include minority and low-income populations in their NEPA-mandated environmental analyses.
-Executive Order #12898 requires federal agencies that are complying with NEPA to consider environmental effects on human health, and economic and social effects, specifically within minority and low-income populations, which are disproportionately impacted by environmental detriment.
+The National Environmental Policy Act can affect environmental justice in different ways.
+It can promote environmental justice by requiring federal agencies to include minority and low-income populations in their NEPA-mandated environmental analyses.
+Executive Order #12898 (Feb.
+11, 1994; Clinton administration) requires federal agencies that are complying with NEPA to consider environmental effects on human health, and economic and social effects, specifically within minority and low-income populations, which are disproportionately impacted by environmental detriment.
 Proposed federal actions must address "significant and adverse environmental effects" on minority and low-income populations.

-The Environmental Justice Interagency Working Group published the Promising Practice Report, which documents common methodologies used presented in NEPA to include environmental justice.
+It can also get in the way of environmental justice: In New York, congestion pricing is predicted to improve air quality, mass transit ridership, and bus service.
+However, it took four years to finish an environmental assessment of several thousand pages for the NEPA process, and the project was further delayed by litigation asserting that the environmental assessment was not sufficient.
+A wind farm meant to be built on Cape Cod was cancelled after sixteen years of NEPA-related litigation.
+Various transmission lines necessary to transition to clean energy have been cancelled due to NEPA-related litigation, as well as the Calico Solar project in the Mojave desert.